-The University's construction projects of new facilities financed by capital gifts, and other University funds in previous years were all completed in FY 2016.

-Projects that were completed in FY 2017 include various renovation and maintenance projects at the President's house, Student Center and Twin Towers.
-New projects that were initiated in FY 2017 were various renovation and maintenance projects at Smith Music Hall, the Biotech center, Jenkins Hall and the Joan C. Edwards Stadium.
+The University did not have any construction projects of new facilities in FY2018, only renovation and maintenance projects.
+Projects that were completed in FY 2018 include various renovation and maintenance projects at the Drinko Library, Smith Music Hall, JC Edwards Stadium, and Twin Towers.
+New projects that were initiated in FY 2018 were at JC Edwards Stadium and Twin Towers.

 The Commission assesses each public institution of higher education for funds to meet the payment of debt service on various revenue bonds that were issued for the financing of academic and other facilities of the State's universities and colleges, including certain facilities of the University.
-The bonds remain as a capital obligation of the Commission; however, \$10.9 million is reported as debt service assessment payable to the Commission by the University.
+The bonds remain as a capital obligation of the Commission; however, \$8.8 million is reported as debt service assessment payable to the Commission by the University.